lucadentella/LnControlPanel/CONFIGURATION.md

 |--|--|--|
 |Input/Output|Turnout/Sensor/MSensor|*element address*

+See [Connections](https://github.com/lucadentella/LnControlPanel/blob/main/CONNECTIONS.md) to learn how to connect buttons/LEDs to the channels.

 ## Serial console
 It is possible to configure LnControlPanel using a **serial terminal** (for example *Arduino Serial Monitor*).